 Brumating Your Snake for Breeding

 Some snake owners who wish to breed their snakes will deliberately lower the vivarium’s temperature to encourage brumation.

 Not all species of snake can brumate.
-Even for those who can, lowering the temperature too much, for too long, or not ensuring that your snake has emptied itself of all waste first can have devastating effects.
+Even for those that can, lowering the temperature too much, for too long, or not ensuring that your snake has emptied itself of all waste first, can have devastating physical effects.